top of page

 Khanderao Kand from the Foundation for India and Indian Diaspora Studies (FIIDS) said technology immigrants are leading entrepreneurs in big industries.

-From an innovation point of view, the largest innovators, patent holders are coming from the immigration background, he said.
+From an innovation point of view, the largest innovators, and patent holders are coming from the immigration background, he said.
 Technology professionals.
 When they settle, they create jobs and wealth in the United States.

-However, their situation, particularly the largest source of technology professionals coming from India, they are shackled by the seven per cent country quota.
+However, their situation, particularly the largest source of technology professionals coming from India, they are shackled by the seven percent country quota.
 This policy created a huge backlog resulting in the green card processing for new applicants for more than a hundred years.
 They will never be able to get their green card unless technology policies are changed.
 That's why we hosted this immigration summit.
 We addressed the issues like, seven per cent quota, EAD, OPT, various such kinds of issues, Kand said.

 In addition to several US lawmakers, representations from think tanks, and an official from the Department of State, there were testimonies from the various impacted people, whether they are the pending backlog green card, or could be the documented dreamers, or the family members or the students, all of them.